open-sdr/openwifi-hw/README.md

 (See board_name naming in previous table) cd ../../boards/$BOARD_NAME/
 ```
+* Install the evaluation license of [Xilinx Viterbi Decoder](https://www.xilinx.com/products/intellectual-property/viterbi_decoder.html) into Vivado.
+Otherwise there will be errors when you build the whole FPGA design.
 * Open Vivado, then in Vivado Tcl Console:
 ```
 source ./openwifi.tcl